Skip to main content

 Sandbox: switch shields with productName

-POST /sandbox/try now resolves the asset from productId (default FLASHBTC1H-001BTC) or accepts productName for friendlier switching:
+POST /sandbox/try resolves the asset from productId (default FLASHBTC1H-001BTC) or accepts productName for friendlier switching.
+See Sandbox-first for the full no-wallet path.

 curl -X POST https://lumina-api-production-ac85.up.railway.app/sandbox/try \